fverdoja/Fast-3D-Pointcloud-Segmentation/README.md

 ## Use

 ```
-Syntax is: ./supervoxel_segmentation {-d <direcory-of-pcd-files> OR -p <pcd-file>} [options]
+Syntax is: ./supervoxel_segmentation {-d <direcory-of-pcd-files> OR -p <pcd-file>} [arguments]

-        SUPERVOXEL optional options:
+        SUPERVOXEL optional arguments:
          -v <voxel-resolution>          (default: 0.008)
          -s <seed-resolution>           (default: 0.08)
          -c <color-weight>              (default: 0.2)
          -z <spatial-weight>            (default: 0.4)
          -n <normal-weight>             (default: 1.0)

-        SEGMENTATION optional options:
+        SEGMENTATION optional arguments:
          -t <threshold>                 (default: auto)
          --RGB                          (uses the RGB color space for measuring the color distance; if not given, L*A*B* color space is used)
          --CVX                          (uses the convexity criterion to weigh the geometric distance; if not given, convexity is not considered)
          --ML [manual-lambda] *         (uses Manual Lambda as merging criterion; if no parameter is given, lambda=0.5 is used)
          --AL                 *         (uses Adaptive lambda as merging criterion)
          --EQ [bins-number]   *         (uses Equalization as merging criterion; if no parameter is given, 200 bins are used)
-          * please note that only one of this options can be passed at the same time
+          * please note that only one of these arguments can be passed at the same time

-        OTHER optional options:
+        OTHER optional arguments:
          -r <label-to-be-removed>       (if ground-truth is provided, removes all points with the given label from the ground-truth)
          -f <test-results-filename>     (uses the given name as filename for all test results files; if not given, 'test' is going to be used)
          --NT                           (disables use of single camera transform)